 The FSCS provides compensation to consumers if a financial services firm is unable, or likely to be unable, to meet its financial obligations.
 This can include compensation for deposits, investments, and insurance policies.
-The FSCS can also provide compensation if a financial adviser gives poor advice or mis-sells a product.
+The FSCS can also compensate if a financial adviser gives poor advice or mis-sells a product.

-The FSCS is independent of the government and the financial services industry, and it is funded by levies on the financial services industry.
+The FSCS is independent of the government and the financial services industry, and levies on the financial services industry fund it.
 It is the last resort for consumers who have not been able to recover their funds from the failed firm.
 The maximum amount of compensation that the FSCS can pay to an individual is currently £85,000.

 Customer protection is a critical aspect of the UK’s regulatory framework for CFD trading.
 FCA-regulated brokers are required to: